minprog/uva-prog-ai/20 Problem sets/70 NameSurfer (part 2)/20 Python.md

 is to the book [Think Python](http://www.greenteapress.com/thinkpython2/html/index.html), which walks through the topics using short examples.
-The second link is to the [Python docs](https://docs.python.org/3/tutorial/index.html), which provides a readable tutorial and complete reference for the language.
+The second link is to the [Python docs](https://docs.python.org/3/tutorial/index.html), which provides a readable tutorial and a complete reference for the language.

 There is no need to read all of these for the assignment.
 You might prefer the one source over the other, or just to Google it for yourself.
 It is just provided